0xC0000054/libheif-sharp/README.md

 ### Requirements

 The libheif shared library must be named `libheif` in order for it to be found by P/Invoke.
+On some platforms a [DllImportResolver](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.nativelibrary.setdllimportresolver) can be used to customize the loading of the `libheif` native library.
+See [LibHeifSharpDllImportResolver.cs](https://github.com/0xC0000054/libheif-sharp-samples/blob/main/src/common/LibHeifSharpDllImportResolver.cs) in the LibHeifSharp-Samples repository for an example of this.

 The minimum supported libheif version is 1.9.0.